SARAVANA1606/Cricket-Data-Analysis/README.md

 Performed data analytics on T20 world cup cricket data to build a team of dream 11 players

-Presented the project to state level cricket academy and won the first prize

 Used web scraping (through bright data) to scrap T20 cricket world cup data from espncricinfo website

 Used Python, Pandas and Jupyter Notebook for data transformation and data cleaning